 How do I find an article on my topic?

-If you're looking for an article on a topic, but don't have a specific article in mind, please follow the steps below or view our "Finding Articles" video.
+If you're looking for an article on a topic, but don't have a specific article in mind, please follow the steps below or view our "Finding Articles" video embedded at the bottom of this page.
 If you have a particular article in mind, see Finding an Article from a Citation.

 To find articles on a topic: